Guidelines prior to starting the PCB layout

 - Trace widths and copper weight for high-current power circuits

 Another important guideline to remember is that when routing traces in mixed-signal designs, avoid crossing areas of digital circuitry with analog traces and vice-versa.

 Guidelines for Effective Power and Ground Planes

 With modern high-speed designs, the best grounding strategy is typically to use one or more continuous ground planes on an internal layer.
 This gives the best protection from EMI and ensures clear signal paths, which will improve overall signal integrity.
 Avoid routing traces across any ground voids for areas where the ground plane is broken up due to unique board contours or features.
-Without a continuous and adjacent ground plane for the signals to use as a clear return path, your design may create a lot of undesirable noise.
-Here are some power and ground plane guidelines to keep in mind:
+Noise can result from a lack of a continuous and adjacent ground plane to a signal plane and lead to circuitous return paths with large loop areas, resulting in significant EMI.
+Here are some effective power and ground plane guidelines: